Happy (1933 film)

 Happy is a 1933 British musical film directed by Frederic Zelnik, starring Stanley Lupino, Dorothy Hyson, Laddie Cliff, and Will Fyffe.

 Plot

-A band leader pretends to be a millionaire in Paris.
+Frank, a band leader and inventor, is smitten with the daughter of a millionaire in Paris.
+His friend, a pianist and composer falls in love with a cafe owner.
+Together they try to sell a device to stop car thefts in order to escape their penury and get married.